faradgang/faradgang.berlin/src/pages/en/help.md

 gradientHeadlines: true
 ---

-You can donate bicycles, bicycle parts, money or your time and thus support our project work! ♥️
+You can donate bicycles, bicycle parts, money, or your time to support our projects! ♥️

-## Participate
+## Get Involved

-We are always happy about support!
-It is best to send us a short email to mitmachen@faradgang.berlin.
+We always appreciate assistance with bike repairs!
+Please send us a short email to mitmachen@faradgang.berlin.

-## Bike (parts)
+## Bicycle (Parts) Donations

-Our work would not be possible without the generous donation of bicycles and attachments.
-Send us a short email to spender@faradgang.berlin, ideally with a photo and location.
-Depending on the quantity and availability, we can also come by for collection.
-We can also issue a receipt for donations in kind for companies.
+Our work wouldn't be possible without generous donations of bicycles and bike components.
+To donate, please send us a brief email to spenden@faradgang.berlin, ideally with a photo and location details.
+Depending on the quantity and availability, we may also arrange a pick-up.
+We can provide donation receipts for companies.

-## Spenden
+## Financial Donations

-Faradgang Berlin e.V. ist als gemeinnützige Organisation von der Körperschaftssteuer befreit, daher sind Spenden an uns steuerlich absetzbar.
+Faradgang Berlin e.V. is a registered non-profit organization and donations to us are tax-deductible.

-Beträge **unter 200 Euro** können ohne Spendenquittung beim Finanzamt eingereicht werden, es genügt der Überweisungsbeleg.
-Zusätzlich kannst du unseren [vereinfachten Zuwendungsnachweis](.) runterladen. kann.
+For amounts **under 200 Euros**, you can submit the bank transfer receipt as proof of donation to the tax office without an official donation receipt.
+Additionally, you can download our [simplified donation receipt form](.) (available in German).

-Bei Spenden **über 200 Euro** senden wir dir gerne eine Spendenbescheinigung (Zuwendungsbescheinigung) zu, dafür brauchen wir allerdings deine Kontaktdaten.
-Gib dazu entweder deine vollständige Adresse als Überweisungsbetreff an oder schick uns eine Email an spende@faradgang.berlin mit Betreff 'Spendenbescheinigung'.
+For donations **over 200 Euros**, we are happy to issue an official donation receipt (Zuwendungsbescheinigung), but would require your full contact details.
+Please either include your complete address as the payment reference or send us an email to spende@faradgang.berlin with the subject line "Donation Receipt Request".